PennLINC/thalamocortical_development/results/thalamocortical_autotrack_template/README.md

 ## Step 2.
 Reconstruct your pre-processed diffusion data with GQI to create FIB files for tracking in DSI Studio
 DSI Studio uses FIB files (*fib.gz) reconstructed with [generalized q-sampling imaging](https://pubmed.ncbi.nlm.nih.gov/20304721/) (GQI) as input to tractography.
 GQI models the water diffusion ODF and can be applied to both shelled and non-shelled sampling schemes.
 FIB files store the vector field (fiber orientations) and anisotropy information (the magnitude) required for streamline tracking.
 FIB files can be reconstructed with dsi studio directly ([see instructions](https://dsi-studio.labsolver.org/doc/cli_t2.html)) or using QSIRecon's *dsi_studio_gqi* workflow.

 To implement GQI with [QSIRecon](https://qsirecon.readthedocs.io/en/latest/), the software can first be [installed via container](https://qsirecon.readthedocs.io/en/latest/installation.html).
-Once installed, the built-in reconstruction workflow [dsi_studio_gqi](https://qsirecon.readthedocs.io/en/latest/builtin_workflows.html#dsi-studio-gqi) can be run to generate a *space-T1w*_dwimap.fib.gz file, which is used as input to autotrack and the curated thalamocortical tractography atlas (accessed in Step 3).
+Once installed, the built-in reconstruction workflow [dsi_studio_gqi](https://qsirecon.readthedocs.io/en/latest/builtin_workflows.html#dsi-studio-gqi) can be run to generate a *space-T1w*_dwimap.fib.gz file, which is used as input to autotrack with the curated thalamocortical tractography atlas (accessed in Step 3).
 Note, QSIprep outputs will work as inputs for QSIRecon as-is.

 Example code for running QSIRecon's dsi_studio_gqi workflow via singularity container: